Horbenkodev/hugo-blog/content/posts/how-to-implement-passkeys/index.md

       emerging each month.
 Some of the popular passkey solution providers include Passwordless.dev, WebAuthn.js, and Microsoft Authenticator SDKs among others.
-These providers offer various solutions to implement passkey functionality, catering to different needs and preferences."
+These providers offer various solutions to implement passkey functionality, catering to different needs and preferences.
   - question: Who can implement passkey functionality for me?
     answer: Several options are available for integrating new technologies like passkey.
 You could utilize your development team if you have the necessary